Below we break down in more detail what an arborist can do for you, and the price range for each task.

 Arborist report cost

-Unlike tree pruning and removal, tree reports done by an arborist are normally a fixed price.
-The price will vary depending on the arborist you use and how many trees need are to be included in the report.
+Unlike tree pruning and removal, arborist reports are normally a fixed price.
+The price will vary depending on the arborist you use and how many trees need to be included in the report.

 The cost of an arborist report is $300 – $450 for a single tree.
 If you had 4-5 trees then you could pay closer to $700.